nextstrain/nextstrain.org/README.md

 If you have built the next.js part of the site (`./static-site`), via `npx next build static-site` or similar, then setting `USE_PREBUILT_STATIC_SITE=1` will use these built assets rather than server-side compilation.

+Use `DEBUG` to control debug-level logging output.
+In particular, setting `DEBUG=nextstrain:*` is useful to see all output from our own codebase.

 ---

 ## Frontend pages other than Auspice